Tutorial | Model monitoring in different contexts#

 Get started#

 When deploying a model to production, monitoring is an important topic to tackle upfront.
-The first step is to actually define what you want to monitor, why, and with which consequences, using the usual methods provided by metrics, data quality rules, checks, and scenarios.
+The first step is to actually define what you want to monitor, why, and with which consequences.

 Once you have a good understanding of your requirements, the next step is the implementation.
-At this stage, following Dataiku’s resources on MLOps, such as the MLOps learning path, is recommended for a good understanding of the features at play.
+At this stage, try following Dataiku’s resources on MLOps, such as the MLOps learning path, for a good understanding of the features at play.

 However, the ML landscape within your organization might be heterogeneous.
 You might have models running in various contexts: some fully inside Dataiku’s ecosystem and others outside — through model exports or external deployments.

-Nevertheless, even in contexts where model scoring is done outside Dataiku, model monitoring can still be done inside Dataiku.
+Nevertheless, even in contexts where model scoring happens outside Dataiku, model monitoring can still occur inside Dataiku.

 Objectives#